The recent release of Radix Themes piqued my interest but I feel some questions aren’t answered:

 Radix Themes in practice

-After some experimentation in a quickly scaffolded React app, here’s my conclusion: while styling is feasible, not all components make it straightforward.
+After playing around with Themes in a quickly scaffolded React app, here’s my conclusion: while styling is possible, I wouldn’t say all components make it easy.

 You’ll need to put in some effort and dig into the source code or devtools to understand where and how the built-in styles are applied.

-So, it’s definitely not a styling solution for Radix Primitives, which I would have loved to see.
-Instead, it’s a themeable component library with a rather limited scope of customization options.
+So it’s definitely not a styling solution for Radix Primitives, which I would have loved to see.
+Instead, it’s a themeable component library, limited in its customization options.

 Conclusion

-For a custom design, better use Primitives directly, along with a token-based styling solution of your choice.
+For a custom design, better use Primitives directly, along with a token-based styling solution provided by another library.

-If, on the other hand, you value speed more than a differentiated look, recognizing that moving to your own design system later would require a rewrite to Primitives, Radix Themes might be a good pick.
+If, on the other hand, you’re happy with the look and feel of Radix Themes, and you’re trying to build something quickly, understanding that moving to your own design system later would require a rewrite to Primitives, Radix Themes might be a good pick.

 As with all pre-styled component libraries, you’re gaining speed now in exchange of a larger maintenance burden later, should you decide to give your project its own visual identity.